hashicorp/terraform-provider-azuread/docs/resources/group.md

 The following API permissions are required in order to use this resource.

 When authenticated with a service principal, this resource requires one of the following application roles: `Group.ReadWrite.All` or `Directory.ReadWrite.All`.

-Alternatively you can grant the principal the application role `Group.Create`, and make the principal as part of the owners of the group.
+Alternatively, if the authenticated service principal is also an owner of the group being managed, this resource can use the application role: `Group.Create`.

 If using the `assignable_to_role` property, this resource additionally requires one of the following application roles: `RoleManagement.ReadWrite.Directory` or `Directory.ReadWrite.All`